bolt/docs/source/installation.md

 Configuring the Database
 ------------------------

+Bolt supports three different database engines: SQLite, MySQL and PostgreSQL.
+Each has its benefits and drawbacks.

-The (file-based) SQLite database gets stored in the `app/` folder.
+  - **SQLite** - is a (file-based) database.
+Bolt stores the entire database as a file in the `app/database` folder.
 Since it's a regular file, it's easy to make backups of your database if you use SQLite.
+The main benefit of SQLite is that it requires no configuration, and as such it works 'out of the box' on practically any webserver.
+This is why it's Bolts default choice to use.
+  - **MySQL** - is perhaps the most well-known database engine, which is supported on the majority of webservers.
+If your server supports it, we advise you to use MySQL instead of SQLite.
+Mainly because it's very well-known, and there are good third-party tools for maintenance, backup and migration.
+  - **PostGres** - is a very well-designed database engine, but unfortunately it's not as well known as the two others.
+This dataase engine is most often used by 'powerusers'.

+Not sure which database to use?
+We suggest using MySQL if available, and SQLite otherwise.

+<p class="note"><strong>Note:</strong> If you've just installed Bolt, you might
+not have the <code>config.yml</code>-file yet.
+You will however have a
+<code>config.yml.dist</code>-file, in that same folder.
+The first time Bolt is
+run, the <code>.yml.dist</code>-files will be automatically copied to
+<code>.yml</code>-files.
+If you wish to do some configuration <em>before</em>
+you first run Bolt, just copy <code>config.yml.dist</code> to
+<code>config.yml</code> yourself. </p>

 If you wish to edit the database configuration, you have to change the settings in `app/config/config.yml`.
-Apart from SQLite, you can use MySQL and Postgres as database backends.
+Apart from SQLite, you can use MySQL and PostgreSQL as database backends.
 Set the database, username and password:

 <pre class="brush: plain">